Leveson Inquiry: Summary of week 17

-The week - which saw the focus of the inquiry shift to the relationship between newspapers and politicians - opened with the owner of the Independent and Evening Standard, Evgeny Lebedev, saying politicians overestimated the influence of newspapers.
+The week - which saw the focus of the inquiry shift to the relationship between newspapers and politicians - and Evening Standard, Evgeny Lebedev, saying politicians overestimated the influence of newspapers.

 Telegraph Media Group chairman Aidan Barclay told the inquiry that he thought it was the duty of "most businessmen to get to know the politicians that make rules and regulations that affect their business".

 He said he sends plants to MPs at Christmas and texts David Cameron - not that often, he insisted, but it was good to go direct to the intended recipient.